This set of Design of Electrical Machines Multiple Choice Questions & Answers (MCQs) focuses on “Rating of Machines”.

 Explanation: Every machine has a permissible limit for both voltage and current, for its efficient operation.
 If the limit is crossed, it will lead to the breakdown of the machine.

-6. What is one important criteria related to the power ratings of the machine?
+6. Which are the important criteria related to the power ratings of the machine?

 a) Heat should be prevented from generation